zulianp/utopia/README.md

 - make
 - make install.

-For compiling the very experimental FE library follow the instructions [HERE](https://bitbucket.org/zulianp/utopia/wiki/Utopia%20FE)
+For compiling the very experimental FE library follow the instructions [HERE](https://bitbucket.org/zulianp/utopia/wiki/Utopia%20FE).
+In the future the Utopia FE library will be removed from this repository and will have its own repo (after a large scale refactoring).

 ## Contact